 Under this policy, DHS can collect social media handles or aliases, search for information on the accounts in databases and search engines, and then store the information in what's known as the immigrant's official Alien File, or "A-file."

 Customs and Border Patrol (CBP) agents may also ask to search mobile electronic devices and social media accounts at the U.S. border or ports of entry.
 If you are a U.S. citizen, CBP cannot deny you entry to the U.S., but it can seize your electronic device if you refuse to grant this access.
 If you are not a citizen, CBP can always deny you entry if you refuse to give it access to your electronic device.

 Consequences for any type of criminal activity are particularly severe for non-citizens.
-In fact, they are subject to prolonged immigration detention for even being suspected of criminal activity, regardless of whether they have been found guilty in a court of law.
+In fact, they can be detained for prolonged periods in an immigration facility for even being suspected of criminal activity; regardless of whether they have been found guilty in a court of law.
 And even green card holders can be deported for various crimes.

-The possibility that you committed fraud in obtaining your visa, green card, or citizenship is also something to be careful about when posting on social media.
-For example, if you obtained a green card through marriage but your social media account shows you dating a person who is not your spouse, or you've created a profile on a dating site like Match.com, the validity of your visa application and green card could come into question.
+DHS is always looking for the possibility that you've committed fraud in obtaining or trying to obtain your visa, green card, or citizenship.
+For example, if you got a green card through marriage but your social media account shows you with your arms regularly around a person who is not your spouse, including on romantic tropical vacations; or you've created a profile on a dating site like Match.com; the validity of your visa application and green card could come into question.